-It is not easy to understand the informal meaning of these conditions; one can draw a picture, but the picture for 4 strings is rather complicated.
+It is not easy to understand the informal meaning of these conditions.
+One can draw a picture, but the picture for four strings is rather complicated.
 One may note that ξ_1 and ξ_2 can be exchanged, as well as ξ_3 and ξ_4 .
-One can also draw the pictures for triples (Figure 4).
-Trying to construct random variables or strings that correspond to this picture, we come to the following problem: the right picture hints that ξ_3 and ξ_4 have n bits of common information that is also included in ξ_1 and ξ_2 .
-On the other hand, the left picture shows that ξ_1 and ξ_2 do not have common information (have zero in the intersection part).
-Of course, it is not a formal contradiction, since we have not specified what do we mean by "common information".
-But indeed we will show later that $\xi_1, \xi_2, \xi_3, \xi_4$ with these complexities do not exist.
+One can also draw the pictures for triples (Figure 33).
+Trying to construct random variables or strings that correspond to this picture, we come to the following problem.
+The right picture hints that ξ_3 and ξ_4 have n bits of common information that is also included in ξ_1 and ξ_2 .
+On the other hand, the left picture shows that ξ_1 and ξ_2 do not have common information (they have zero in the intersection part).
+Of course, it is not a formal contradiction, since we have not specified what we mean by "common information".
+But indeed we will show later that ξ_1, ξ_2, ξ_3 , and ξ_4 with these complexities do not exist.